Our Progress

 The work necessary to achieve full restoration to Wendover is as follows:

 Over the years the towpath and banks have been subjected to wear and erosion.
 This is not serious whilst the water is at its current low level.
-But it will not be possible to raise the water level to its correct, navigable depth if the banks and towpaths are left at this level.
-So work will have to be done to raise them to their correct height.
+But it would not have been possible to raise the water level to its correct, navigable depth if the banks and towpaths had been left in this state.
+We believe that these issues have been resolved in 2023 when the towpath was reconstructed, but we will need to check as the water level is raised.

 Bridges

 There are several bridges that over the years have been removed and replaced with concrete culverts or low bridges and these will all have to be replaced with fully navigable alternatives.
-Two examples of this are at Buckland Wharf (5b) and Halton (10).
-Other obstacles include the old A41 bridge (6) at Buckland Wharf, at present simply a low arch that will require raising.
-There is at least one pipes that crosses the canal at low level which will need work, installed after the canal stopped being used.
+These are at Buckland Wharf, Wharf Row (5b) and the old A41 bridge (6), plus Halton Bridge (9), and the footbridge known as Olivers Bridge (11).
+There is also a sewer pipe that crosses the canal next to Perch Bridge (10) at low level which will need raising or burying.
 Pictures of some of this can be found in the Spring 2007 newsletter .
-Finally the Canal will need a general clearance and dredging.
+Finally the Canal will need a general clearance and dredging, which should resolve the repeated current issues with the shallow channel being repeatedly blocked by reed growth.

 When can I bring my boat?

-When Phase 2 is complete and the work to raise the towpaths and banks along Phase 3 has been done, boats will be able to navigate from Bulbourne to the west of Drayton Beauchamp.
+When Phase 2 is complete and the water level has been restored to Tring summit level, boats will be able to navigate from Bulbourne to a winding hole just beyond the A41 Aston Clinton bypass (Bridge 5a), west of Drayton Beauchamp.
 This will provide a very enjoyable cruise through a little over three miles of the Chiltern countryside.
 Boats will only be able to navigate past Buckland Wharf to Wendover when the bridges have been raised.

 Your support will be appreciated >>>